Quick Fixes for Faucet Problems

 Problem: The sprayer on the kitchen sink dribbles instead of spraying.

 Solution: The problem is likely the diverter.
 The diverter is a little valve located inside the faucet stem.
 You’ll need to take it apart and remove the diverter with a small screwdriver.
 Clean the diverter with vinegar to get rid of any deposits that are clogging it up, and soak the diverter in a bath of equal parts boiling water and white vinegar if it’s especially dirty.
 Put it back together, and your sprayer should be dribbling no more.

 Problem: The bathroom faucet is leaking, but you don’t have time to fix it right now.
 The dripping sound is about to send you to the looney bin.

 Solution: Here’s an easy fix for you.
 It won’t repair the problem, but it’ll help you keep your sanity until you can tackle the project.
 Just tie a long piece of string around the faucet.
 As the water drips out of the faucet, it will run down the string.
 It’ll still drip, but it won’t make any noise as it drips.
 This should help get you by until you have time to replace the washer in the faucet.

+Keep in mind that plumbing problems are something to take seriously.
 If you have a plumbing problem, call Scott English Plumbing.
 We have been taking care of homeowners in Orange County for years, and we are here for you 24/7.
 Call Scott English Plumbing to schedule a service call today.